-If Now that we receive anhave received the exemptive order from the SECrelief, our Sub-Adviser will identify and originate the majority of our investment opportunities.
+If Now that we receive anhave received the exemptive order from the SEC relief, our Sub-Adviser will identify and originate the majority of our investment opportunities.
 Each of our investment opportunities is first evaluated by the Sub-Adviser for suitability for our portfolio, and the Sub-Adviser performs due diligence procedures, and provides to our Adviser due diligence information with respect to the investment.
-The Sub-Adviser recommends investments to our Adviser, whose investment committee independently evaluates the investment considering, among other things, the analysis, due diligence information and recommendation provided by the Sub-Adviser reading ongoing portfolio management.
+The Sub-Adviser recommends investments to our Adviser, whose investment committee independently evaluates the investment considering, among other things, the analysis, due diligence information and recommendation provided by the Sub-Adviser.
+In addition, the Sub-Adviser monitors our investment portfolio on an ongoing basis and makes recommendations regarding ongoing portfolio management.
 The Adviser makes all decisions to acquire, hold or sell investments for us except those decisions reserved for our board of directors.